aut0poietic/ia-color-contrast/README.md

     <img src="./ia-color-contrast-example.png" alt="WordPress Customizer with a working Contrast Control" width="301" height="309"/>
  </div>

- The IA Color Contrast control is a custom WP_Customize_Control for use in the WordPress Customizer.
+ The IA Color Contrast control is a custom `WP_Customize_Control` for use in the WordPress Customizer.

  It is intended for use by WordPress theme developers who would like to add a contrast check to their theme color options in the customizer.
-Because of it's intended for use in a custom theme, this repository is not a full plugin.
+Because it is intended to be used as a part of a custom theme, this repository is not a full plugin.
 Instead, theme developers are encouraged to drop the files into a theme project and alter the paths and text domain.
 This control should be compliant with the Theme Review guidelines for wordpress.org theme submission.